thinkcompany/think_dev-standards/development-standards/seo.md

 ###Redirects

 It may sometimes be necessary to move a page to a new URL, in which case the old URL should redirect to the new URL.
-This action should be accomplished via the use of a server-side 301 redirect, which will let web crawlers know that the page has moved permanently and that it should index the destination page and not the redirecting page.
+This action should be accomplished via the use of a server-side HTTP 301 redirect, which will let web crawlers know that the page has moved permanently and that it should index the destination page and not the redirecting page.

 ###Content Delivery Networks (CDN)